cloudbees-days/helloworld-api/README.md

 # helloworld-api
-A simple Jenkins Pipeline repo to demonstrate Cross Team Collaboration and to use with the DevOptics workshop.
+A simple Jenkins Pipeline repo to demonstrate Cross Team Collaboration and to use with the CloudBees Core Workshop